Cut flowers

-Cut flowers are flowers and flower buds (often with some stem and leaf) that have been cut from the plant bearing it.
-It is removed from the plant for decorative use.
+Cut flowers are flowers and flower buds (often with some stem and leaf) that have been cut from the plant bearing them.
+They are removed from the plant for decorative use.
 Cut greens are leaves with or without stems added to the cut flowers for contrast and design purposes.

 Floral design professionals work at florist shops (floristry) and use their design skills and experience with many types of flowers and greens to create works of art with flowers.

 Cut flowers, and to a lesser extent, cut greens, are a significant and international segment of the floral industry.
 The plants that are grown vary by plant species as well as by climate, cultural practices and the accessibility of worldwide transportation.
 Professional horticulturists raise the plants specifically for this purpose, in field or glasshouse growing conditions.
 Boxes of harvested flowers are shipped via air freight throughout the world.

 The study of the efficient production, distribution and marketing of floral crops is a branch of horticulture, called floriculture.

 Uses

 Flowers brighten and enhance the human environment.
 Cut flowers and flower arrangements with cut greens bring the outdoors indoors.
 Many home gardeners harvest flowers from their own gardens, to increase their everyday enjoyment.
 Garden cut flowers are also used to enhance gatherings of family and friends.
 These are often enhanced with the addition foliage from other plants.

 In some cultures, a major use of cut flowers is for worship; this can be seen especially in south and southeast Asia.

 Sometimes the flowers are picked rather than cut, without any significant leaf or stem.
 Such flowers may be used for wearing in hair, or in a button-hole.
 Masses of flowers may be used for sprinkling, in a similar way to confetti.

 Garlands, wreaths and bouquets are major value added products in many markets.

 It is common for cut flowers and cut greens to be placed in a vase.
 Common uses are informal and formal bouquets in a glass vase for hospital visits, wedding bouquets, wedding arrangements, funeral casket displays, large arrangements in hotel lobbies and party venues, boutonnieres, wreaths, and garlands.
-Cut flowers are used at flower shows at garden clubs throughout the world and flower competitions at county and state fairs in the U.S. Cut flowers are a common gift for family or friends or just a day brightener on a work station or kitchen table.
+Cut flowers are used at flower shows at garden clubs throughout the world and flower competitions at county and state fairs in the US.
+Cut flowers are a common gift for family or friends or just a day brightener on a work station or kitchen table.